AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 and on some target you have to to AR=/RANLIB= even for make as the configure script does not save it.
 Other targets ignore environment variables and need the parameters set via `./configure --cc=... --cxx= --ranlib= ...` etc. (I am looking at you ffmpeg!).

-### error: Invalid record

-This error only occurs if cmplog or laf-intel were activated.
-If you see the error `error: Invalid record` at link time then an instrumentation went wrong.
-You now must choose, either use afl-clang-fast and keep cmplog/laf-intel, or drop cmplog/laf-intel and keep using afl-clang-lto.

 ### compiling programs still fail